 This is when I hand over the entire loaf and toaster and tell them to have at it.

 As for me, I used to take a lot of pictures as a child.
 I documented all the important moments of our cats.
 It was fun.
 It was also expensive.
 But I had a really supportive mom who let me do it anyway.
 After I met my husband I got into travel and street photography before getting hired to document families.
+(I love traveling and my goal in life is to do as much traveling as possible with my kids).
 Now I take my experience with street photography and apply it to portraiture.
 I love hearing back from families how fun it is to see so much personality in their kids shine in their photographs.
 Especially if the moms cry.
 Cause sometimes you cry.
 And it’s great.
 It means I accomplished what I set out to do and in ten years you will still love that picture. hashtag timeless.

 I got into film-making because I wanted to remember my kids’ laughs.
 The baby belly laughs that change into kiddie toddler laughs.
 I didn’t want to forget any of that.
 (Check out some films here).

 Real life is so beautiful.
 In fact, it is the only thing that matters.
 Embrace it.
 I’ve learned to embrace the mess, in exchange for ten extra minutes goofing off with my kids.
 Embrace having cereal for dinner if it means a little bit more sanity and a more peaceful nighttime routine.
 I have embraced the fact that I am not a Pinterest mom.
 And I am gleefully embracing all the crazy, silly, lovey, beautiful moments I have while I can because I am the type of person that knows they can be gone in an instant.
 Life isn’t a fairy tale – it’s better than that.